storyblok/storyblok-docs/content/content-delivery/v2/examples/starts-with/entries-in-folder.md

 | `?starts_with=de/products/` | all entries with `de` values in translatable fields in folder `products` |
 | `?starts_with=articles/` | all entries in folder `articles` |

+* If you have a nested folder you can use **UnderLine** to go through the path for example ?starts_with=products_cloths| all entries in folder cloths child of products

 ;examplearea

 Example Request